mikful/udacity-mlend-capstone/README.md

-**Many thanks to the fastai, fastai audio communities Kaggle Competition write-ups in being so generous and  informativewith the efforts and time, without whom none of this would've been possible**
+**A huge thanks to the fastai, & fastai audio communities and those who produced Kaggle Competition write-ups in being so generous and  informative with the efforts, knowledge, and time **

 Should you have any queries regarding this repo, please contact me via a GitHub Message.